opencafe/datium/README.md

-# shamash
+# Datium
-Shamash is a modern shamsi calendar with well designed pattern structure.
+Datium is a modern php Persian calendar which designed to adoptable with middle east calendars.